TamimEhsan/Simple-Sandbox/README.md

 We will see how seccomp strict mode allows a very strict pool of system call
 ### 3. Add filter to sandbox
 Using seccomp rules we initialize sandbox to block everything, then add rules to allow the bare minimum.
+### 4. Get Resource Usage
+We will try to find the resource usage of the sandboxed process.
+We will also refactor the code to allow monitoring the child.